We believe if you want the best results, work with the best people – this approach has shaped our entire practice.

 His architecture career spans over 20 years.
 During 11 years at Foster + Partners, Justin worked on a series of international projects including Beijing International Airport, leaving as Project Director in 2004 to become one of the original Partners of Make.
 Here he led a team focused on heritage, residential and higher education for 12 years, delivering high profile projects including Grosvenor Waterside, The Crown Estate’s St James’s Market and over 60,000sqm of world class research buildings for The University of Oxford.

-Jonathan is one of Fathom’s founding partners.
+Jonathan is one of Fathom’s founding directors.
 He combines creative design skills with a proven track record of delivering complex projects.

 Providing strategic oversight and design direction across Fathom’s broad range of projects, he is heavily involved with clients, planners, design teams and contractors supporting our project architects throughout the design and construction process.